I think we can agree that a chaotic Monday is a horrible way to start the week.

 #1.
 Do All the Laundry

 This is why I make it a point to get all of the laundry done on Sundays.
-During the week I wash one load per day, which doesn’t quite keep up with it all.
+I wash one load per day during the week, which doesn’t quite keep up with it all.
 I’m left with about three to four loads to do on Sunday.

 It’s so nice to end Sunday with ZERO dirty laundry.